M7OCM/mono890/README.md

 Key 5 has also been added to the register edit screen globally.
 That enables/disables AM Fix.
 This should be off in Spectrum as AM Fix is not suitable for that mode.
 The indicator AF ON shows when active, when off battery voltage will show.

 VHF airband
-8.33kHz logic has been improved in VFO mode so the spacing is counts up and down correctly.
+8.33kHz logic has been improved in VFO mode so the spacing counts up and down correctly.
 While VFO 8.33 works perfectly, the spectrum rounds frequencies to the nearest digit.
 It's not perfect but acceptable given the radios overall performance.

 This version does not include NOAA frequencies only UK MCA MSI channels.
 A US/Canada version will be available shortly.